alamohamad/Travel-App/README.md

 - **Web Server**: Node.js
   - Handles backend server operations and request processing.

+  ## Node.js Version
+This project was built and tested using Node.js version 20.16.0.
+Please ensure you have this version installed for best compatibility.

 - **Web Framework**: Express
   - Manages routing and API handling on the backend.